limitedeternity/discountify/README.md

 # discountify
 Discounting cards sharing service.
-Read "About" section on project page directly.
+Read "About" section on project page.

 **Deployed at:**